lumi8/murders/README.txt

 We analyze US gun murder data collected by the FBI.

-download-data.R - downloads csv file to data directory
+download-data.R - downloads csv file to data directory.

-wrangle-data.R - creates a derived dataset and saves as R object in rdas directory
+wrangle-data.R - creates a derived dataset and saves as R object in rda directory.

-analysis.R - makes the

-A plot is generated and saved in the figs directory.
+analysis.R - Generate a plot and saves it in the figs directory.